CrowdStrike or Microsoft: Who's to Blame for Global IT Outage?

 The CrowdStrike update caused computers across the globe to crash and display what's commonly referred to as the "blue screen of death."
 The unprecedented outage knocked Microsoft users offline across continents.

-CrowdStrike sent us its latest statement:
+CrowdStrike sent us this statement:

 “Today was not a security or cyber incident.
 Our customers remain fully protected.
 We understand the gravity of the situation and are deeply sorry for the inconvenience and disruption.
 We are working with all impacted customers to ensure that systems are back up and they can deliver the services their customers are counting on.
 As noted earlier, the issue has been identified and a fix has been deployed.
 There was an issue with a Falcon content update for Windows Hosts.”